mvdh7/pytzer/docs/modules/props.md

 ## pytzer.props.charges

-For an input array of ion names, returns the charge on each ion, and separate lists of cations and anions.
+For an input array of ion names - following the **pytzer** [naming conventions](../../name-conventions) - returns the charge on each ion, and separate lists of cations and anions.

 ### Syntax